 In our experience, the best place to buy sports cards is by far eBay.
 Not only do they have the widest selection of cards, but they also have reasonable buyer/seller fees.

-By far the most significant sports card buying trap is amazon.com.
-If Amazon wanted to toss some money at developing a sports card auction, they could most certainly do so.
+By far, the most significant sports card buying trap is Amazon.com.
+If Amazon wanted to toss some money at developing a sports card auction, they could do so.

 But alas, it’s not to be.
 Currently, they are just running overpriced buy-now deals, and an auction is unheard of there.